laurilako/itori/README.md

 Place, where you can post, edit or delete your images with title and some details.
 Making this for learning purposes and as a full stack project.
 Developmenting during free time / when I have spare time.
-Backend in separate repository, private for now.
+Backend in separate repository: https://github.com/laurilako/itori-backend

 Stack I've planned to use: MongoDB, Express, ReactJS, NodeJS. (aka MERN)